-- Don’t know where to start, check out the myCommuteSolutions.com website.
+Don’t know where to start, check out the myCommuteSolutions.com website.
 Commute Solutions is a regional carpool matching and trip-planning tool.
 Commute Solutions can help you find a carpool partner if you do not already have one, you can search for bike routes, discover transit routes and log your commutes.
-To connect with potential carpool buddies, you can log on to , and create a profile that will allow you to use the free carpool matching service.

 Idling is running a vehicle engine when it’s not moving.
 While some idling is hard to avoid, most idling is wasteful and avoidable.

-- Did you know that restarting your vehicle is better for air quality than idling your vehicle for 10 second or more?
+- Did you know that restarting your vehicle is better for air quality than letting it idle for 10 seconds or more?
 3.8 million gallons of fuel is wasted by idling each day in the U.S #BeAirAware and start reducing air pollution and wasted fuel, https://iturnitoff.com/#/savings

 - Learn how to #TakeCareofOurAir with tips and resources to limit idling at AirCentralTexas.org

 Maintaining your car will also help keep our air cleaner.

 - Keep your tires properly inflated (this also helps your gas mileage!)